-- Form inter-organizational, multi-sectoral VAWG working groups at the national, regional and local levels, comprised of VAWG service providers and other key actors from the community, government, UN, international and local NGOs, donors, etc. Identify coordinating agencies responsible for ensuring that the action described in the Interventions in Humanitarian Settings are carried out.
-Ensure the coordinating agencies operate with clear terms of reference that are agreed upon by all working group members and aligned with the IASC Guidelines.23 - Develop an interagency VAWG Action Plan, together with government and key stakeholders.
+- Form inter-organizational, multi-sectoral VAWG working groups at the national, regional and local levels, comprised of VAWG service providers and other key actors from the community, government, UN, international and local NGOs, donors, etc. Identify coordinating agencies responsible for ensuring that the action described in the Inter-Agency Standing Committee's Guidelines on Gender-Based Violence Interventions in Humanitarian Settings are carried out.
+Ensure the coordinating agencies operate with clear terms of reference that are agreed upon by all working group members and aligned with the IASC Guidelines. - Develop an interagency VAWG Action Plan, together with government and key stakeholders.
 Delineate objectives, roles and responsibilities, and indicators for ensuring objectives are met.
 The plan should be informed by data obtained in the situation analysis, and with the active participation of women from the community.
-For detailed guidance on developing an action plan, please see, for example, the Handbook for Coordinating GBV in Humanitarian Settings.24
+For detailed guidance on developing an action plan, please see, for example, the Handbook for Coordinating GBV in Humanitarian Settings.